Dr. Micah Zylstra, Ph.D

 Integrative Training & Approach

-Dr. Zylstra has pursued additional training in clinical hypnosis, group psychotherapy, and meaning-making therapy to expand his therapeutic toolkit.
-He also draws from humanistic principles that encourage creativity, honesty, and authenticity in the therapeutic relationship.
-This diverse training allows him to tailor therapy to each client's individual needs and adapt his approach as those needs evolve.
+Micah has pursued additional training in clinical hypnosis, group psychotherapy, and meaning-centered therapy, expanding the range of ways he can support clients.
+He also draws from humanistic principles that emphasize creativity, honesty, and authenticity within the therapeutic relationship.
+This allows him to tailor therapy to each person’s unique needs and adjust his approach as those needs evolve over time.

 Education and Professional Achievements